James Butler (defensive back): Professional career

-Pre-draft

 New York Giants

 Butler saw action in 16 games during his rookie season in which he accumulated one start, plus the NFC Wild Card Game, tied for second on the team with 21 special teams tackles (19 solo).
 He recorded 18 tackles (14 solo), two interceptions, five passes defensed and one fumble recovery in play in dime packages.
 In 2006, Butler played in 14 regular season games with most of his action coming on special teams but he did see action in dime packages on defense and finished the season with 11 tackles (9 solo), 4 passes defensed and 12 special teams tackles.
 In Butler's third season (2007), the Giants defeated the New England Patriots in Super Bowl XLII.
 Butler led the Giants with ten total tackles in the game.
 In all Butler played in 13 regular season games with 12 starts and started all 4 postseason games at strong safety and finished with 69 tackles (38 solo), 1 interception, 6 passes defensed, and 1 fumble recovery.
 Butler, played in 15 games with a career-high 14 starts in 2008 and he had 76 tackles (45 solo) and three interceptions and six passes defensed.